8 Simple yet Effective Massage Therapy Marketing Ideas to Boost your Business in 2022

-- Once the website is set up, make sure you update the services, look-and-feel, business details, as and when required.
+- Once the website is set up, make sure you update the services, look and feel, business details, etc. as and when required.
 This will ensure a smooth customer journey on your website, for your new as well as returning customers.

-Reopening your massage therapy doors during the COVID-19 pandemic would call for attending to a great deal of safety standards and protocols.
+Operating your massage therapy business during the COVID-19 pandemic would call for attending to many safety standards and protocols.

 Be thorough with the disinfecting protocols, transmission-based precautions, and implement those in your treatment room, or at your massage center.
 The safety procedure should be followed from the time a client enters the treatment room or center, till they are done with the massage session, and leave the room.

 These procedures must be followed in accordance with the Government allowance and the safety rules set by the Health Department.